-It is not an task to many administrator to resize partition on a server especially when this server is running as virtual machine.
-Many people ask whether there's any difference when resizing virtual partition in Hyper-V, and whether it's safe to extend system C drive in Hyper-V running Windows Server 2016, 2012, 2008.
-This article introduces how to resize and extend Hyper-V partition with both Windows native and 3rd-party tools.
+Hyper-V is common used virtual machine tool and many Windows server are running from it.
+The same with physical server, C: drive in virtual machine is getting full.
+Many people ask whether there's any difference when resizing virtual partition in Hyper-V, and whether it's safe to extend system C drive in Hyper-V running Windows Server 2016/2019/2022.
+This article introduces how to resize and extend Hyper-V partition in Server 2016 with both Windows native and 3rd-party tools.

 How to resize partition in Hyper-V without any software

 Open Windows Server 2016 in Hyper-V, press Windows and X together on the keyboard, and then click Disk Management in the list.